sobchak-77/radio-page-project/README.md

-# radio-page-project
+## W-Wave Radio
-Final project for Skillbox
+This is my final project for "Web Layout.
+Basic Level" course of Skillbox learning platform.
+I used HTML, CSS and a bit of JavaScript to give this page a little interactivity.